Chinese stocks, bonds cautiously firmer after rate cuts

 Benchmark money rates eased slightly without any major adjustments to the curve, and liquidity remained healthy, traders said.

-The volume-weighted average rate of the benchmark seven-day repo, considered the best indicator of general liquidity in China, closed 3.16 basis points lower at 2.3517 percent, compared with Friday's closing average rate.
+The volume-weighted average rate of the benchmark seven-day repo CN7DRP=, considered the best indicator of general liquidity in China, closed 3.16 basis points lower at 2.3517 percent, compared with Friday's closing average rate.

 (Reporting by Pete Sweeney, Nathaniel Taplin, Lu Jianxin and the Shanghai Newsroom; Editing by Neil Fullick)